Why Did Jesus Tell His Disciples to Be Silent about His Identity?

-One of the questions that often perplexed me was why Jesus told his disciples not to reveal his identity.
+One of the questions that has often perplexed me is why Jesus told his disciples not to reveal his identity.
 If he was truly the Messiah, and had come to save the people, why not shout it from the rooftops?
 Why be so seemingly secretive?

-In Mark 8:27, Jesus famously asked his disciples, “Who do people say that I am?”
+In Mark 8:27, Jesus famously asks his disciples, “Who do people say that I am?”
 Some of the apostles said John the Baptist, others said Elijah, and still others said he was a prophet.
-But Peter answered, “You are the Christ.”
+But Peter answers, “You are the Christ.”
 And according to Mark, Jesus “strictly charged them to tell no one about him” (v.
 30).

 Second, if Jesus publicly proclaimed his Messiahship, he would have put himself at immediate risk before Rome.
-The rulers of Rome decided who was king, and this would have been a direct affront to their power.
-Yet Jesus knew his primary mission was not to topple the physical kingdom of Rome, but to bring spiritual salvation.
+The Roman authorities decided who was king, and so the claim that Jesus was Messiah (or king) would have been a direct affront to their power.
+Jesus knew his primary mission was not to topple the physical kingdom of Rome, but to bring spiritual salvation.

-Darrell Bock explains why a public proclamation that Jesus was the Messiah might incite a Roman response:
+Darrell Bock explains why a public proclamation that Jesus was the Messiah might have incited a Roman response:

 “The messianic expectation at Qumran was of two messianic figures, a political deliverer and a priestly Messiah, with the priestly figure having the prominent role.
 So to utter Messiah to a Jewish public in the first century would generate one of these powerful images and potentially incite a Roman response.
 Given the variety of messianic conceptions, the exclusive emphasis on power, and the height of political expectation coming with the title Messiah, Jesus preferred to speak of the Son of Man and teach his disciples about the prospect of suffering, which they had not anticipated” (102-103).